GPEF makes scholarship awards to students, internship grants to papers

 About GPEF scholarships:

 GPEF annually awards scholarships to Georgia residents attending Georgia colleges and universities who are pursuing a career in the field of journalism.
 Financial need, career plans, grades, interviews and recommendations of advisers, principals, teachers, counselors or Georgia Press Association members are all factors in the scholarship award process.
 Students may be awarded one of the honor scholarships or a GPEF scholarship.
+The scholarships are to be used for college tuition.

 Honor scholarships are: